hydroaggie/hydroaggie.github.io/_news/2023-12-05-phd-position.md

 related_posts: false
 ---

 We are looking for a PhD student or post-doc starting in Fall 2024 or as soon as possible ([flyer](/assets/pdf/arctic-flyer-fall2024.pdf)).
-Link to the anoucement page :point_right: [here](https://uwrl.usu.edu/about/opportunities).
+Link to the announcement page :point_right: [here](https://uwrl.usu.edu/about/opportunities).

 ---